 The rapid industrialization of countries like India, China and Brazil and a voracious consumer culture in Europe, the United States and Japan mean ever greater demand for these raw materials—and ever greater pressures on the individuals, communities and environments that bear the cost of providing them.

 These local costs too often remain hidden.
 They are obscured by companies and governments that put a premium on production and exports.
-They are little understood by consumers, whose concept of "price" and "value" doesn't include damage done to people and places far away.
+They are little understood by consumers, whose concept of "price" and "value" does not include damage done to people and places far away.

 The Global Goods, Local Costs Gateway is an effort to make those connections plain, to show the true costs of producing the commodities that have become essential to our lifestyles but that mostly we take for granted.
 These reports touch on goods and challenges across the globe that share a common theme: the implications of a vision of endless prosperity set against the reality of a finite planet.